debuggerpls/py-string/README.md

 but it still should not waste resources.

-Thus use `copy()` on the original `py_str::String` before you start manipulating it, if you want to keep original unchanged.
+Thus use `copy()` on the original `py_str::String` before you start manipulating it, if you want to keep the original unchanged.